ghitabn/Ambient-Monitoring-at-the-Edge-using-AWS-Greengrass-v2-on-Raspberry-PI-and-ESP32-client-devices/README.md

     - Save;
 6. Press Write and wait until the end of the write operation;
 7. Safely eject the flashed SD card from the laptop;
-8. Insert the SD card into the Raspberry Pi and power it up;
+8. Insert the SD card into the Raspberry Pi and power it up through the onboard USB-C port (no additional hardware components required);
 9. Test SSH connection from your laptop to the Raspberry Pi (use Putty or other SSH client).

 ### 2. Install the AWS IoT Greengrass Core software on Raspberry Pi